-After disembarking, we drive back into South Australia and along the coast to Port MacDonnell.
-The limestone coast here is spectacular, and we enjoy a scenic drive through the Cape Northumberland Heritage and Nature Park.
-This is South Australia’s most southerly point and has a rugged coastline with natural vegetation, uninterrupted views and a historical lighthouse site.
+From here we drive south to the coast arriving at Port MacDonnell in time for lunch.
+This stretch of the coast is spectacular and we enjoy a scenic drive through the Cape Northumberland Heritage and Nature Park.
+This is South Australia’s most southerly point and the coastline is rugged, with uninterrupted views, natural vegetation and a historical lighthouse site.

-(includes cooked breakfast, picnic lunch and three course dinner)
+(includes cooked breakfast, light lunch and two course dinner)

-Mount Gambier is surrounded by Radiata Pine Forests; in fact 80% of the state’s forest plantations grow here.
-Radiata pine has grown well in this area because of the high rainfall and good drainage in the soil.
-This afternoon we visit the Nangwarry Forestry and Logging Museum which covers all aspects of the timber industry and provides a well-presented insight into the history and importance that forestry has in the area.
-This museum features a fascinating array of mill machinery and fire-fighting equipment from a bygone era with displays which also include many historical artefacts, maps and photographs.
-We have a short talk and some free time for a wander around the exhibits.
+Mount Gambier is surrounded by Radiata Pine Forests.
+In fact, 80% of the state’s forest plantations grow here.
+The pine grows well in this area because of the high rainfall and good drainage in the soil.
+This morning we visit the Nangwarry Forestry and Logging Museum which covers all aspects of the timber industry and provides a well-presented insight into the history and importance that forestry has in the area.
+This museum features a fascinating array of mill machinery and fire-fighting equipment from a bygone era, with displays which also include many historical artefacts, maps and photographs.

-We take a scenic drive back to Mount Gambier for dinner together on the final night of our tour.
+We arrive back in Mount Gambier with time to relax before dinner on the final night of our tour.